kimwalisch/primecount/doc/Hard-Special-Leaves.md

   because we don't need to need to perform $O(\log{z})$ binary indexed tree updates for each elementary sieve operation, of which there are $O(z\log{\log{z}})$.
 But instead we only need to perform $O(\log{z})$ binary indexed tree updates whenever an element is crossed off for the first time in the sieve array.
-When we sieve up to z, there are at most z elements that can be crossed off for the first time, therefore the runtime complexity of the sieving part of the hard special leaf algorithm with a binary indexed tree is $O(z\log{z})$ operations.
+When we sieve up to $z$, there are at most $z$ elements that can be crossed off for the first time, therefore the runtime complexity of the sieving part of the hard special leaf algorithm with a binary indexed tree is $O(z\log{z})$ operations.